GirlGuiding New Zealand: Aotearoa Units

 At the beginning of 2013 the "Lones" were renamed to the Aotearoa Team.
 The Aotearoa Team is a nationwide region which is made up of units who deliver GirlGuiding in a different way.
 Girls don't attend regular unit meetings at a venue, instead they do their girl programme in other ways.
 These units may use a variety of methods to deliver programmes – including posting resources in the mail, sending emails, programmes on the internet, texting and other social media.
 The unit leaders discuss with families the best ways to deliver the programme for their circumstances.
 In 2020, GirlGuiding New Zealand launched Explore.
 Explore is a digital platform to deliver the Pippin, Brownie, and Guide programmes on a flexible, digital platform.

 Connect

 Connect is for young women aged 16–35.
-Members of Connect can choose from a wide range of unique and exciting opportunities, including international experiences, volunteering within GirlGuiding New Zealand as a mentor or leader, learning new skills, staying in touch, having fun and working towards valuable qualifications.
+Members of Connect can choose from a range of opportunities, including international experiences, volunteering within GirlGuiding New Zealand as a mentor or leader, learning new skills, staying in touch, and working towards qualifications.

 The three options are: Network (an alumnae group for 16–35 year-olds), Stay Connected (a self-directed programme for 16–25 year olds to challenge themselves), and Expanded Horizons (a programme for young leaders aged 16–25).